 The GPU memory (VRAM) in each GPU limits the maximum particle box size able to be reconstructed.
 Typically, a GPU with 12GB VRAM can handle a box size of up to 700^3, and up to 1024^3 in some job types.

 The cryoSPARC web interface works best on the latest version of Google Chrome.
 Firefox and Safari are also an option, although some features may not work as intended.
 Internet Explorer is not supported.
+See this guide for more information on accessing the cryoSPARC web interface.

 The cryoSPARC system is specifically designed not to require root access to install or use.
 The reason for this is to avoid security vulnerabilities that can occur when a network application (web interface, database, etc.,) is hosted as the root user.
 For this reason, the cryoSPARC system must be installed and run as a regular UNIX user (